OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 |Windows 7, 8.1, 10, 11 | Office 2016 to Office 2019|  Consumer (Build number form is same as preceding row.)  |Yes<sup>3</sup>|Microsoft Edge<sup>1</sup> with WebView2 (Chromium-based)|
 |Windows 10, 11 | Office 2021| Doesn't matter |Yes<sup>3</sup> |Microsoft Edge<sup>1</sup> with WebView2 (Chromium-based)|

-<sup>1</sup> When Microsoft Edge is being used, the Windows Narrator (sometimes called a "screen reader") reads the `<title>` tag in the page that opens in the task pane.
-When Internet Explorer 11 is being used, the Narrator reads the title bar of the task pane, which comes from the **\<DisplayName\>** value in the add-in's manifest.
+<sup>1</sup> When you use Microsoft Edge, the Windows Narrator (sometimes called a "screen reader") reads the `<title>` tag in the page that opens in the task pane.
+In Internet Explorer 11, the Narrator reads the title bar of the task pane, which comes from the **\<DisplayName\>** value in the add-in's manifest.

 <sup>2</sup> If your add-in includes the **\<Runtimes\>** element in the manifest, then it will not use Microsoft Edge with the original WebView (EdgeHTML).
 If the conditions for using Microsoft Edge with WebView2 (Chromium-based) are met, then the add-in uses that browser.
 Otherwise, it uses Internet Explorer 11.
 For more information, see [Runtimes](/javascript/api/manifest/runtimes).

 <sup>3</sup> On Windows versions prior to Windows 11, the WebView2 control must be installed so that Office can embed it.
 It's installed with Microsoft 365, version 2101 or later, and with one-time purchase Office 2021 or later; but it isn't automatically installed with Microsoft Edge.
-If you have an earlier version of Microsoft 365 or one-time purchase Office, use the instructions for installing the control at [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).
+If you have an earlier version of Microsoft 365 or a perpetual version of Office, use the instructions for installing the control at [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).
 On Microsoft 365 builds before 16.0.14326.xxxxx, you must also create the registry key **HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0\WEF\Win32WebView2** and set its value to `dword:00000001`.

 ## Microsoft 365 Subscription on Windows